xmtp/XIPs/XIPs/xip-message-content-types.md

 The `contentType` field of the codec is used to match the codec with the corresponding type of content.

-We can support plain `string` as valid content in a backward compatible manner (with some hardcoded typeof checks in a few places) as follows.
+We can support plain `string` as the default content type in a backward compatible manner as follows.

 ```ts
 export const ContentTypeText = {